 Oleanders grow anywhere from 6-12 feet tall and wide and some up to 20 feet tall.
 They are suited to the west coast, southern states, Florida and Texas.
 As mentioned, they tolerate dry conditions as well as wind and salty or marshy soils.
 They bloom from summer through to fall, punctuating the landscape with their colorful blossoms and heavenly scent.

 They are cold hardy down to 15-20 degrees F. (10 to -6 C.), although there will be some damage at those temps.
 Luckily, oleander will generally bounce back from any frost damage.
-They can be grown in USDA zones 9-11.
+They

 All this uncomplicated, effortless growth on oleander’s part may make you think you don’t need to do anything to care for the tree.
 Think again, even an oleander has irrigation needs.
 Okay then, so what are the requirements for oleander watering?
 How often do you need to water oleander bushes?

 It is a fallacy that you do not need to be watering your oleander plants.
 It is a simple jump from learning they do not need much water to the idea that you need not be watering an oleander.